tcheukueppoo/maat/docs/maat.md

 A temporary variable is a variable that is lexically scoped and refers to a package variable declared from another package if the name of the temporary variable at declaration is fully qualified, otherwise it refers to a package variable of the same name declared in its own package.
-Any modification made to temporary variables remains **local** to their scopes of declaration, thus, out of these scopes, package variables they refer to remain untouched.
-You cannot temporarize lexically scoped variables and all package variables regardless of their types can to temporarize.
+Any modification made to temporary variables remain **local** to their scopes of declaration and thus out of these scopes, package variables they refer to remain untouched.
+You cannot temporarize lexically scoped variables.
+Every package variable regardless of its package can to temporarize.

 We declare package variables with the keyword `our`, lexically scoped variables with `let` and temporary variables with `temp`.

 ```
 package One::Two {
-    our x = [ qw<one two three> ]
+   our x = ['one', 'two', 'three']

    let a = {one => 1}
    {
       # a: {one => 1, two => 2}
       let a += {two => 2}

-        # could still use "One::Two::x" at declaration
+      # Could still use "One::Two::x" at declaration
       temp x = {}
       # empty hash
       say One::Two::x
    }

-    # output: {one => 1}
+   # Output: {one => 1}
    a.say
-    # output: [ qw<one two three> ]
+   # Output: ['one', 'two', 'three']
    x.say
 }

 package One::Two::Three {
-    # refers to the package variable "x" declared in the namespace "One::Two"
+   # Refers to the package variable "x" declared in the "One::Two" package
    say One::Two::x

-    # compiler fails and tells that "a" isn't declared in namespace "One::Two::Three"
+   # Compiler fails and tells that "a" isn't declared in namespace "One::Two::Three"
    say One::Two::Three::a
 }
 ```